 (b) WALL SIGN Wall Sign STANDARDS (all measurements in accordance with Sec.
 20-3 above) O-I O-I-T O-D OCR DV-2 Count one.
 Limit of or sign on each s parking lot.
-Multi-tenant buone.
-Limit of or of a building co ouilding: Max. of number sign per façade.
-Itreet-facing façade Illding: Max. of number sign per tenant sould have one wall Ign on the rear tena E.g., a corner be and one wall sign her of tenant suite façade.
-E.g sign on each street uilding could have in on the rear faça ite façades facing ., a tenant suite a eet-facing tenant e one wall ade facing the a street plus at the corner suite façade Sign Face Area the façade the Single tenant to area of the faç less.
-Multi-tenant but tenant suite fac whichever is le ilding greater than ant suite façade ar o or up to 120 square ced onto or up to square feet: Mais placed onto or 30,000 square fe feet: Max. of 10% 180 square feet, x. of 10% of façace up to 120 square feet: Max. of 10% ver is less.
-6 of façade whichever is de area of the e feet, of façade Materials raceway; painted d n public view; route • • Illumination Types Indirect, shado w/halo Location on Building suites with exte t; 16 ft.
-Max. heigh erior main pedestri not be higher than o rance. an entrances in v which case the lov west point of
+Multi-tenant bu one.
+Limit of or of a building co building: Max. of nume sign per façade treet-facing façade tilding: Max. of nume sign per tenant buld have one wall ign on the rear tenart E.g., a corner by and one wall sign her of tenant suite façade.
+E.g. sign on each street uilding could have in on the rear faça te façades facing ., a tenant suite a eet-facing tenant s a street plus t the corner suite façade Sign Face Area Single tenant building up to 30,000 square feet: Max. of 10% of façade area of the façade the sign is placed onto or up to 120 square feet, whichever is less.
+Single tenant building greater than 30,000 square feet: Max. of 10% of façade area of the façade the sign is placed onto or up to 180 square feet, whichever is less.
+Multi-tenant building up to 30,000 square feet: Max. of 10% of façade area of the tenant suite façade area the sign is placed onto or up to 120 square feet, whichever is less.
+Multi-tenant building greater than 30,000 square feet: Max. of 10% of façade area of the tenant suite façade area the sign is placed onto or up to 180 square feet, whichever is less.
+Materials raceway; painted on public view; route Illumination Types Indirect, shado Location on Building suites with exte it; 16 ft.
+Max. heigh erior main pedestri not be higher than o rance. an entrances in w which case the low vest point of

-Flush with front corner or front side corner wall not protruding more than 12 inches from wall Flush with wall not protruding more than 24 inches from wall -- -- --
+Location and Setbacks Flush with front corner or front side corner wall not protruding more than 12 inches from wall Flush with wall not protruding more than 24 inches from wall -------------------------- -- --